By Janis D. Gioia, MAEd.

 Too many guests, goodies, games, presents, and decorations overwhelmed poor Sister Bear.
 She had a meltdown and cried before she blew out the candles on her cake.

-I’m sure many of you can relate.
-Like a runaway train from Halloween to New Year’s, the holidays are filled with potential tigers for all children, and especially those with special needs.
+The holidays are filled with potential triggers for all children, and especially those with autism, anxiety and other special needs.

-Fortunately, you can help your child have a happier holiday.
+By being aware of potential triggers and offering solutions, you can help your child have a happier holiday season.

 Children with anxiety and other special needs struggle with anticipation.
 Anxiety overload causes them to fall apart before, during, or after the big day — making their holiday, and your family’s, a lot less “merry and bright.”

 Keep the holidays as low key as possible.

 While it may be difficult with other children in the home, try to treat the holiday as an important day, but not one that is overly-frenzied.

 Have siblings help you keep your child with special needs calm.